 Table 3 presents the coefficients and standard errors for our main regression results.
-We report only the key figures for the house price effects of school-mean value-added ('output') and ks1 test scores, which we claim proxy for school 'inputs' (i.e. measures of pupil background and school composition).
+We report only the key figures for the house price effects of school-mean value-added ('output') and ks1 test scores, which we argue proxy for school 'inputs' (i.e. measures of pupil background and school composition).
 The reported coefficients are multiplied by 100 so as to show, to an approximation, the percentage effect of a one point change in school mean test scores.
-Control variables are listed in the Table notes.
+Control variables are listed in the table notes.
 The specifications become increasingly stringent as we move left to right across the Table.
 Column (1) reports results from a simple OLS regression using the full time-pooled cross-sectional samples for 2002-2006 (i.e. Equation (3)); Column (2) shows the same specification estimated on the boundary sub-sample (see Section 3.4) and Column (3) is the cross-boundary (method M2) pair-wise differenced model described in Section 2.3.
-Columns (4) to (7) introduce the other modifications described in Section 2.3, adding inverse distance weighting (M3), LA boundary dummies (M4), distance-to-boundary polynomial trends (M5), and restricting to boundaries with below-median rates of crossing (M6).
+Columns (4) to (8) introduce the other modifications described in Section 2.3, by adding inverse distance weighting (M3), LA boundary dummies (M4), distance-to-boundary polynomial trends (M5), by restricting to boundaries with below-median rates of crossing (M6) and, finally, by eliminating cases where boundaries coincide with geographical features (M7).

 Let us focus first on the price effects of value-added.
-In the simple OLS estimates, we observe very large and significant associations between school value-added and house prices, with a one point change linked to an 11-15% change in prices (8-11% for a one standard deviation change in the school value-added distribution).
-These results should not be trusted as causal estimates: in fact, when we eliminate common neighbourhood factors using the boundary differencing strategy there is a dramatic fall in the price effect of school value-added (down to 2%).
+In the simple OLS estimates, we observe very large and significant associations between school value-added and house prices, with a one point change linked to an 11-14% change in prices (8-11% for a one standard deviation change in the school average value-added distribution).
+These results should not be trusted as causal estimates: as soon as we eliminate common neighbourhood factors using the boundary differencing strategy there is a dramatic fall in the price effect of school value-added, down to 2% in Column (3).
 However, we have argued that the effects of school quality are only separately identified from neighbourhood influences when the distance between matched sales is zero.
 Therefore, a more reliable estimate is the one presented in Column (4), where we apply IDW weights to the regressions.
-This shows that the coefficient on value-added rises considerably, up to

-3.8%, and becomes more statistically significant.
+This shows that the coefficient on value-added rises considerably, up to 3.8%, and becomes more statistically significant.
 Note that if we follow the strategy of Black (1999) and only concentrate on the closest properties pairs (that is, we apply weights of 1 to transactions within a threshold distance, and weights of 0 otherwise) we find similar results.
-For example, when we restrict our sample to transaction pairs less than 250metres apart (sample size 16515) we find a point estimate of 3.89, with a standard error of 1.45.
+For example, when we restrict our sample to transaction pairs less than 250metres apart (sample size 16,515) we find a point estimate of 3.89, with a standard error of 1.45.